 Horsegram/kulith is very rich in protein,calcium and iron.
 It is low in fat.
 It is one of the richest source of proteins in vegeterian category.
 A regular in Maharashtrian/konkani cuisine it is not widely known like maharashtrian pithla that is prepared with gram flour.
 Kulith pithla has a distinct unique flavour.
-Kulith flour is easily available at the grocers.
+Kulith flour/ pithi as it known in Marathi is easily available at the grocers.
 Do try and include this comfort food in your regular meals as it is extremely nutritious and healthy.
 It’s real quick and easy to prepare, a time saving healthy recipe I’d say.
 Serve it piping hot with steaming hot rice or polis/ bhakris.

 - 1 tbsp oil

 - 1/8 tsp asafoetida

 - 3/4th to 1 tsp kashmiri chilli powder (adjust spice level)

 - 1 small onion finely chopped

 - 6 to 8 cloves of garlic + 2 green chillies (adjust to spice required) crushed in a mortar and pestle

 - 1 petal kokum

 - Finely chopped coriander leaves to garnish

 - In a mixing bowl mix horsegram flour and water well taking care that there are no lumps.The mix should not be too watery, hence add water slowly.
 Keep the mix aside.